notifi-network/notifi-network.github.io/docs/alert-trigger/admin-portal/index.md

 <!--
 What to cover:

-- What is Admin Panel for
+- What is Admin Portal for
 - How to set up AP
 - How to send test broadcast and directpush

 see https://admin.dev.notifi.network/guide
 -->

-You can send messages directly through our Admin Panel web interface via the Community Manager or Send Test Message feature.
+You can send messages directly through our Admin Portal web interface via the Community Manager or Send Test Message feature.

 For a detailed walkthrough, see [here](https://www.figma.com/proto/EDRHnzmXsLRrmM1VBc57Hw/Notifi-Slides?page-id=3859%3A1161&node-id=3859-1287&viewport=643%2C485%2C0.09&scaling=min-zoom&starting-point-node-id=3859%3A1287)